 Keep your eyes open.
 Life teaches us so many lessons organically.
 Watching a video about gaming with my kids seemed like a complete waste of time but I found a way to apply its style to my own work life.
 How are other people doing it?
 How can you repurpose that in your own job?
 That’s learning.

-Allen will be speaking on the “Five-Star Professional Development Results on a One Star Budget” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
-Click here to learn more and register.
+Allen spoke in the “Five-Star Professional Development Results on a One Star Budget” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
+Click here to watch the sessions on demand.